ml-archive/paginator/README.md

 }
 ```

-## Overriding the deafult response formatter
+## Overriding the default response formatter
 In case you've defined specific formatters for your data, you can override the default formatter

 ```